Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Method

-Each selected patch $\tilde{I}_{n}$ is treated as a new image, re-enhanced based on each point to obtain its five dimensional point set $\tilde{S}_{n}$.
-And processed through a second point clustering network $f_{\textbf{local}}$ to obtain patch-based local information $F_{pl}^{n}$ :
+Each selected patch $\tilde{I}_{i}$ is treated as a new image, re-enhanced based on each point to obtain its five dimensional point set $\tilde{S}_{i}$.
+And processed through a second Context-Clustering network to obtain patch-based local information $F_{pl}^{i}$, where $i\in \{1, 2, ..., n\}$.